WHAT WE DOFilms

 Drama from the streets; as real as it gets

 You won’t find much in the way of special effects in our films.
 No monsters, no aliens, no space ships, no big budget sets from another world.
 Instead we have to rely on what we can find in this world: real people, real stories, real passion, real drama.
-That’s why all the scripts have been evolved from true stories told by the actors.
+That’s why all the scripts have been evolved from ideas and stories told by the actors.
 It’s drama from the street – as real as it gets.

 Our film ‘Penalty’ was accepted into 7 film festivals worldwide.
 It received an ‘honorable mention’, a ‘bronze award’ and a ‘platinum award’.
 This was a significant acknowledgement of our actors’ achievements.